Grisela/laravel-shopping-cart/README.md

 ## Features

-Create, Read, Delete data from the product list to the cart by using session, I will be gradually adding more features in the future.
+Create, Read, Delete data from the product list by using session, I will be gradually adding more features in the future.

 ## Install